 .)
 In 1991 McNall and John Candy purchased the Toronto Argonauts football team and hired US superstar Rocket Ismail away from the NFL.
 The Argos won a Grey Cup before Ismail went back south.
 McNall was named chairman of the NHL Board of Governors and supervised the hiring, in 1992, of Gary Bettman, which may cause you to despise the guy right away.
 Both the Gretzky and Ismail deals were instrumental in raising player salaries.
 The Kings never won the Stanley Cup in those years, but they came close in 1993.
 That was pretty much McNall’s high point, too.
 In 1994, the authorities closed in with questions about various irregularities including bribing a bank president to give him loans

 .
 McNall defaulted on a large loan at the end of 1993 and was forced to sell the Kings.
 It turned out that his wheeling and dealing had gutted the team financially and, in 1995, the LA Kings went into bankruptcy.
-Luc Robitaille was finally traded and Grant Fuhr briefly joined the Kings (McNall’s memory is that he obtained Fuhr from Pocklington at the same time as Gretzky, Kurri, et al.) Needing some cash during this period, McNall persuaded Michael Eisner to set up a franchise in Anaheim for the Disney Corporation.
+Luc Robitaille was finally traded and Grant Fuhr briefly joined the Kings.
+(McNall’s memory is that he obtained Fuhr from Pocklington at the same time as Gretzky, Kurri, et al.) Needing some cash during this period, McNall persuaded Michael Eisner to create a franchise in Anaheim for the Disney Corporation.

 That deal netted him about $25 Million as Eisner had to pay to set up in Kings’ territory.
 But soon enough McNall was serving a six year sentence for the usual fraud charges that convict so many of these All-Star Criminal Owners.
 Still, he seemed not to draw the kind of disgusted sneer that the others merit.
 Gretzky visited McNall in prison and refused to allow his 99 jersey to be retired until McNall could attend the ceremony.
 Also unlike the others, McNall cheerfully admits most, or at least many, of his misdeeds.
 His autobiography, Fun While It Lasted: My Rise and Fall in the Land of Fame and Fortune